Types of feedback

 Giving effective feedback is a skill to be learnt.
 Feedback that is inconsistent in amount, type and timing can be detrimental for a student’s progress.
 In short, feedback should be:

-- Timely: as close as possible to the event but with care to pick a good moment (not when you or the student is exhausted, distracted or upset) that allows enough time so that the feedback session is not rushed.
+- Timely: as close as possible to the event but with care to pick a good moment (not when you or the student is exhausted, distracted or upset) that allows enough time so that the feedback session is not rushed).

 - Constructive: Talk in terms of what can be improved.
 Acknowledge that gaps and errors are expected in learning.
 Focus the conversation on continued improvement.

 - In an appropriate setting:

 - Plan what you want to talk about and how you will deliver this.
-Identify and emphasise the key points, being mindful to limit the number of key points in each feedback session.
+Identify and emphasise the key points, being mindful to limit the number of key points in each feedback session

-- Review and use any reference or student placement documents to help with your word selection, for example if the feedback is relating to a specific competency.
+- Review and use any reference or student placement documents to assist with your word selection, for example if the feedback is relating to a specific competency.
 Ensure you adopt clear and precise use of words or terms.

 - Don’t talk too fast.
-Use pauses.
+Use pauses

-- Be aware of your and your student’s body language during the session.
+- Be aware of your and your student’s body language during the session

 - Specific: Vague or generalised praise or criticism is difficult to act upon.
 Be specific, through the use of examples.